Evisceration (ophthalmology): Post-operation

+Prostheses

 Once the operating surgeon determines that the orbit has healed adequately, an ocularist can custom fit a prosthetic eye to improve cosmetic appearance.
 This will typically occur 6-8 weeks post-op.
 With proper care, prosthetic eyes can last decades.

 Possible complications

 As with any surgery, evisceration may be complicated by bleeding, swelling, infection, and scarring.
 Although these complications are rare, a doctor should be consulted regarding any pre-existing conditions or current medications that may increase the chance of surgical complications.
 There are also risks with general anesthesia, especially in patients with certain pre-existing health conditions.
 In addition, patients may experience eyelid droopiness and complications related to the ocular implant.
 Eyelid droopiness may require additional surgery for correction.